HL7/cgm/input/pagecontent/index.md

 {{ site.data.resources["StructureDefinition/cgm-data-submission-one-time-order"].description }}

+**Technical Details**

+- CGM Data Receivers and Submitters SHOULD document their supported out-of-band mechanisms in their developer documentation

 **Transmission Mechanism**

 The mechanism for transmitting one-time orders from EHR to CGM Data Submitter is left out-of-band in this version of the specification.
 Implementation approaches may include direct API calls triggered by automated logic or explicit user actions.